GrapesJS/grapesjs/docs/modules/Assets.md

     // The `props` will contain all the information you need in order to update your UI.
     // props.open (boolean) - Indicates if the Asset Manager is open
     // props.assets (Array<Asset>) - Array of all assets
-    // props.types (Array<String>) - Array request asset types, eg. ['image'],
+    // props.types (Array<String>) - Array of asset types requested, eg. ['image'],
-    // props.container (HTMLElement) - The element where you should place your UI
     // props.close (Function) - A callback to close the Asset Manager
     // props.remove (Function<Asset>) - A callback to remove an asset
-    // props.select (Function<Asset, boolean>) - A callback to invoke when you want to select the asset
+    // props.select (Function<Asset, boolean>) - A callback to select an asset
+    // props.container (HTMLElement) - The element where you can append your UI

     // Here you would put the logic to render/update your UI.
 });